Initial Professional Development

 Initial Professional Development (IPD) is the acquisition and development of the specialist knowledge and skills (and their practical application) that are needed to practise as a structural engineer.
 It bridges the gap between a student’s educational base and attaining professional qualifications.

-We recommend that candidates applying for the 2013 Professional Review (deadline of 1 September) submit their applications well in advance to allow for possible delays.
+We recommend that candidates applying for the Professional Review (Hong Kong deadline: 1 April; Rest of the World deadline: 1 September) submit their applications well in advance to allow for possible delays.

 The Institution defines IPD in terms of Core Objectives.
 There are 12 Core Objectives for Technician membership and 13 Core Objectives for Chartered and Associate-Membership.
 Full details of the objectives, and the minimum standards for each can be found in the IPD Regulations documents below.